dojo/docs/dijit/Tree-examples.rst

 One problem with using 'path' is that you must know the full path to the node in your data your are trying to select.

-The following example contains workaround code for this problem, as well as an example call to tree.attr('path').
-If you already know the full path to the tree node you want to highlight, you can simply call tree.attr('path').
+The following example contains workaround code for this problem, as well as an example call to tree.set('path').
+If you already know the full path to the tree node you want to highlight, you can simply call tree.set('path').

 .. code-example ::